Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 | --------------- | -------------------------------------------------------------------------------------------------------- |
 | `200 OK`        | `{"id": 1, "title": "Fictional Book Title", "description": "A fantasy novel set in an imaginary world"}` |

+Now that we have an idea of what our endpoint should look like, we can turn our attention to how to implement it.

-During this method, we will need to:
+Our endpoint will need to:

 1. Read the `book_id` in the request path
-1. Retrieve the book with the matching `book_id` from the db
+1. Retrieve the book with the matching `book_id` from the database
 1. Format the book data into the appropriate structure (a single dictionary with `id`, `title`, and `description`)
 1. Send back a response

 ## Getting a Single Book Endpoint: Code

-Let's create an entirely new route.
+Our new route needs to read data from the incoming request path.
+Our existing route doesn't do this, so we'll need to add an entirely new route to our existing `Blueprint`.

-This route has a **route parameter**.
+Our new route needs a **route parameter**.
 The route `/books/1` should give us the details for the book with `id` 1. `/books/2` should give us details for book with `id` 2, `/books/3000` should give us details for book 3000, and so on.

-Our new route will need to account for this.
+Let's take a look at how our new route will account for this!

 ```python
 # No new import statements...